 A Bishop Score rates your cervix for delivery.
 A doctor may use a Bishop Score to determine if you need an induction or the likelihood of pre-term delivery.

-As a patient, you and your doctor can use the Bishop Score to determine if an induction is likely to be effective.
+As a patient, you and your doctor can use the Bishop Score to determine if induction is likely to be effective.
 A favorable score means induction will be less likely to end in C-section.
 However, a not-so-favorable score can indicate your body is not ready for labor and delivery.
-An induction under this circumstance can lead to more interventions and increase your likelihood for cesarean section.
+An induction under this circumstance can lead to more interventions and increase your likelihood of cesarean section.

 What is a Bishop Score Calculator?

 In very simple terms, a Bishop score rates individual cervical factors, including:

 The Bishop score calculator will also rate the fetal station, or where your baby’s head is.

 None of the rating factors, when used alone, can determine how close you are to going into labor.
 Some moms have been told near their due date that they have not dilated, or dilated very little and should not expect to be in labor on their own any time soon.
 In some cases, those moms spontaneously went into labor within days of their due dates.